 3. Connect with a Local Mortgage Lender

 The next step to buying a home is getting pre-approved by a mortgage lender.
 One of the most common mortgage mistakes made when buying a house is not using a local mortgage lender.
 The main reason why it is important to use a local lender when needing a White Coat Loan is because they have an understanding of the local real estate market and the local buying process.
 Also, if any issues come up during the process they are easily accessible, because these types of loans for new doctors are fairly complicated.
-Having lived in Huntsville for over 13 years I have developed a relationship with many local lenders and I can steer you in the right direction.
+Having lived in Huntsville for over 13 years I have developed a relationship with many private local lenders and I can steer you in the right direction.
 Only a handful of local lenders have special White Coat Loan or Physician Loan programs to help new physicians, so it is important that you are connected to the right ones.
 As a resident the specialized lenders understand that you may have not adequate savings for a down payment.
 In most cases they are willing to create a personalized loan for you based on your new job and your potential earnings.
-The lender that you use will be involved throughout the entire process, so it is critical that I get you in touch with a consultant who specializes in Physician’s Loans.
+The lender that you use will be involved throughout the entire process, so it is critical that I get you in touch with a consultant who specializes in White Coat Loans.